AmethystDev2713/Lets-Make-A-CPU/README.md

 ![Transistor](https://github.com/AmethystDev2713/Lets-Make-A-CPU/blob/0559d359aa6f8ee89d8a11bc57689e114e27c1d1/Transistor.png "Transistor")

+This is an NPN Transistor.
 All these marvels of engineering are is simple switches.
 As you can see above, the Transistor has 3 legs or wires comming out of it, a base, collector, and emitter.

 **Base:** If a small amout of power/electricity is applied to this leg, the transistor turns on, and lets any current coming into the collector to flow out of the emitter